This is the default method to figure shares you sold if both of these apply:

 You didn't specify a method when you sold your shares.

 With the first-in, first-out method, the shares you sell are the first ones you bought.
 Since the market usually goes up over time, you'll get a bigger gain by selling shares you bought using the first-in, first-out method.
-If you've held the shares for various lengths of time, you might get favorable long-term capital gains treatment by selling the one you bought first.
+You might have held the shares for various lengths of time.
+If so, you might get favorable long-term capital gains treatment by selling the shares you bought first.

-If you want to sell shares other than the ones you bought first, you must specifically identify those shares in writing before the sale.
+If you want to sell shares other than these, you must identify the shares in writing before the sale.
 The broker must also send you a confirmation that those shares will be sold.